The police officer lay face down on the massage table, on duty, unarmed and naked.

 Policies on undercover operations vary from department to department in South Florida.
 In Broward County, "the State Attorney's Office does not have a 'policy' on such matters," said spokesman Ron Ishoy. " When a law enforcement agency brings us a case requesting us to file formal charges, one of the things we always look at … and not just with these kinds of crimes … is how the stings were conducted and how the arrests were made.
 Those details become a factor at trial.

 Flournoy said his officers are well-trained.
-"You should not be in a position of inducing a criminal act [the suspect] would not normally commit," he said.
+"You should not be in a

 While cops baring all does happen, many officers try to avoid being nude and on duty, in part because there is no place to hide a weapon or a recording device.
 In a recent Boca Raton case, undercover officers busted an escort service called Sara's Entertainment after several visits in which they resisted getting undressed because they were wearing a wire.